 Venue: CUCRID Building, Covenant University, Ota, Ogun State, Nigeria

 We are drawing the Speakers/Panellists from agencies of government, private sector, and academia.
-It might interest you to know that would be the Special Guest of Honour, among other dignitaries.
-Speakers and Facilitators expected include:
+Speakers and Facilitators that have confirmed their presence include:

 - Assistant Inspector General (AIG) of Police

 - Chief (Dr) Jackie A. Kassim, Executive Vice Chairperson, MISSAK Group